Al-un/learn-nuxt-ts/README.md

 }
 ```

-Such state is initialised as defined in _store/polls/state.ts_:
+Such state is initialized as defined in _store/polls/state.ts_:

 ```ts
 import { PollsState } from './types';